uzmanjawaid/customer_data_pipeline/README.md

 4. Run the test suite (`pytest tests/`)
 5. Submit a pull request

-## í³„ License
+## ï¿½ï¿½ï¿½ License

-This project is provided as-is for educational and demonstration purposes.
+This project is for demonstration purposes.

-## í³ Support
+## ï¿½ï¿½ï¿½ Support

 For questions or issues:
 1. Check the logs in `pipeline.log`